royaniv/royaniv.github.io/README.md

 Hi my name is Roy Yaniv, I work on origin of life research with Prof. Doron Lancet, focusing on lipid-first models and systems chemistry.
 My work includes conceptual development of theoretical frameworks for lipid-based protocells; investigating compositional inheritance and early Darwinian evolution; and exploring their implications for astrobiology and life-detection strategies.

-## The origin of life to LUCA (the Last Universal Common Ancestor) via Darwinian evolution:
+## The origin of life to the Last Universal Common Ancestor via Darwinian evolution:
 ![OOL to LUCA](./Picture3.png)

 ------